Postal entries for this year’s Mota-vation race series have now closed.

 - All spectators under the age of 18 must be accompanied by a responsible adult.

 We request that all competitors follow due diligence in respect of hygiene and the handling of water and cups that are made available to runners, to assist us in complying with Health and Safety legislation.
 Similarly, we ask that runners do not urinate in fields as this may lead farmers to ban their use for parking in future.
-[See Rule 9 which may be invoked without warning]
+[See Rule 9 which may be invoked without warning.]

 All athletes must compete on foot.
 Runners with disabilities but who can sign the “fit to run” declaration are welcome, but no special provisions are available.
 Runners who wish to participate with a guide should advise the organisers in writing at the same time as submitting an entry.
 Full consideration should be given to other athletes and to conditions, in particular to roads with traffic and to short sections of courses which are on grass.
 Race 5 is entirely off-road.